 The Draft CPCP documents were reviewed with regards to definitions of map layers applicable to the site and methodology used to define them.
 Table 1-2 (see Appendix A) provides assessment of the consistency of the Draft CPCP zoning with vegetation at the site and the implications for development.
 Screen shots of Spatial Viewer layers applicable to the site are provided in Figure 1-2 to Figure 1-10 (see Appendix B).

-Visual evidence of condition of creek line at properties is provided in Plate 1 to Plate 4 .
+Visual evidence of condition of creek line at 1 to Plate 4.